Indian cricket team in England in 1946: Third Test

 England made six changes for the third Test, which was drawn after being ruined by rain.
 Batsmen Laurie Fishlock, Bill Edrich and James Langridge were recalled along with fast bowler Alf Gover.
 There were two debutants: wicket-keeper Godfrey Evans and Essex spinner Peter Smith who had been the subject of a hoax call-up in 1933.
 They replaced Ikin, Hardstaff, Gibb, Voce, Pollard and Wright.
 India made a single change, recalling Nayudu in place of Sarwate.

 Play on the first day (a Saturday) could not begin until five o'clock and Wisden commented that it would not have been attempted then "but for the crowds of people who waited around the walls from early in the morning".
 About 10,000 people watched the evening session in which Merchant and Mushtaq Ali opened for India and scored 79 without loss.
 The partnership ended with a run out on Monday morning at 94 and India then lost three more wickets to reach 122 for four at lunch.
-Merchant was unluckily run out having scored a "masterful" 128.
+Merchant was run out having scored a "masterful" 128.
 Edrich, who bowled straight with some off breaks, was the most effective English bowler while Pataudi relied on Amarnath and Mankad.
 It rained again on the Tuesday and the match was abandoned as a draw at lunchtime.